fastrgv/SliderPuzzles/README.md

 Includes 12 puzzle games that use ascii characters only:  rush-hour, klotski, flat7, flatAZ, sokoban, hole-in-one, hole-in-one+4, nine, dirty-dozen, panama, annoying-sliders.

-See the image "./puzzles.png" for a visual of some of the available puzzzles.
+See the image "./puzzles.png" for a visual of some of the available puzzles.

-All puzzles can be called directly from the command line; e.g.
+The puzzle selector app can be called directly from the command line; e.g.

-* bin\win\csok.exe	(sokoban from base dir)
-* csok.exe				(sokoban from ~\bin\win\ dir)
+* nexus.exe				(run from the ~\bin\win\ directory)

-but it is more convenient to use the selector app, thusly:
+but it is more convenient to use the scripts in the root-directory, thusly:

 * winSlide.bat			(Win64)
 * gnuSlide.sh			(linux)